SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 - The training data is randomly split into k number of folds
 - Each fold is used as training data k-1 times
-- Each fold is used as validation data 1 time, and is used to cross-validate the modelling
+- Each fold is used as validation data 1 time, and is used to cross-validate the model

 This allows for very efficient use of labelled training data, as scoring metrics can be calculated within the training data and used to evaluate the hyper-parameter selection.
 A particularly useful tool for hyper-parameter optimisation is the "RandomizedSearchCV" function within sklearn.
 This function takes in an estimator model and a specified range of hyper-parameters, and scores random combinations of these hyper-parameters to determine which give the best model performance: